miguelgonpam/i386-static-toolchain/README.md

 # i386-static-toolchain
 A static cross-toolchain for i386.
 Runs on x86_64 but can compile and manipulate i386 programs.
+You can download the last release <a href="https://github.com/miguelgonpam/i386-static-toolchain/releases/tag/i386-static-compiler">here</a>

 ## Description
 <p align="justify">